Back to Home Page or Contents Page or Past and present beliefs or Index

 of Feng Shui, Wind and Water.
 This misleading explanation unfortunately

-comes from not only the non-Chinese translator but also some so called Feng
+comes from not only the non-Chinese translator but also some so called

-stops it.
+but stops it.
 Therefore, it is called Wind-water".
 The original statement

 was believed coming from another classic called "Qing Nang Jing".
+This

-that the fundamental principle of Kan Yu is looking for the
+fundamental principle of Kan Yu is looking for the

 concentration of Qi but not superficially on the wind and water.